sidekiq/sidekiq/Pro-2.0-Upgrade.md

 ## Nested Batches

-Batches can now be nested within in the `jobs` method for more complex job workflows.
+Batches can now be nested within the `jobs` method for more complex job workflows.

 ```ruby
 a = Sidekiq::Batch.new
 a.on(:success, SomeCallback)
 a.jobs do
   SomeWork.perform_async

   b = Sidekiq::Batch.new
   b.on(:success, MyCallback)
   b.jobs do